A 3-Day Epic Wicklow Road Trip Itinerary

 If traffic is fluid on the M50, you should be in Bray in 40-50 minutes from Dublin Airport.
 Once there, you can easily park just north of the beach.

 The town of Bray is a great first stop on your Wicklow itinerary.
-The heydays of Bray as a popular seaside resort are long gone, but the sleepy town remains a great destination to escape Dublin’s hustle and bustle.
+The heydays of Bray as a popular seaside resort are long gone, but the sleepy town remains one of the most charming coastal towns near Dublin and a great destination to escape the capital’s hustle and bustle.

 Bray, in Wicklow